neams-th-coe/cardinal/doc/content/tutorials/openmc_solid.md

 !media cardinal_openmc_solid.png
   id=cardinal_openmc_solid
-  caption=OpenMC integrates with *any* MOOSE application that can compute a temperature caption=Illustration of data transfers to couple OpenMC to MOOSE for solid feedback. style=width:80%;margin-left:auto;margin-right:auto;halign:center
+  caption=OpenMC integrates with *any* MOOSE application that can compute a temperature caption=Illustration of data transfers to couple OpenMC to MOOSE for temperature feedback. style=width:80%;margin-left:auto;margin-right:auto;halign:center

 Four examples are provided: